-The preliminary budget included \$80,550 for a new HR Coordinator to assist the HR Manager with timely hiring, training and benefit administration in accordance with Federal and State Employment laws.
+This proposal includes \$80,550 for a new HR Coordinator to assist the HR Manager with timely hiring, training and benefit administration in accordance with Federal and State Employment laws.
 The City hires on average 26 new individuals each year, with recruiting, hiring and on-boarding required for each one.
-The position was eliminated prior to budget adoption.